contours/evaluation/README.md

 optional arguments:
-  -h, --help            show this help message and exit --reference REFERENCE
+  -h, --help            show this help message and exit -c CODERS, --coder CODERS
+                        only include these coders (must have 2 or more) --reference REFERENCE
                         name of the reference annotator used to calculate k
 ```